lorentzenman/youzer/README.md

 pip3 install faker
 ```

 You can either supply a wordlist or have the passwords generated.
 The generated option is great for testing things like hashcat rule masks.
-Wordlist option is useful when wanting to supply a specific password list, or to practice dictionary attacks.
+Wordlist option is useful when wanting to supply a specific password list seeded into an environment, or to practice dictionary attacks.

 The output is a CSV and a PowerShell script where both can be copied to the target.
 When executed, the PowerShell script binds over LDAP so doesn't rely on the newer Active Directory modules and creates each user object.
 Currently the OU's need to exist, but this tool is a sub-project of 'Labseed' where the Active Directory structure will be created.